VillageManTB/UNC-Files/data_structures/basic_programming_java/README.md

-# Getting Warmer

-Like Assignment 1, this assignment is intended to further warm-up your basic programming skills and can be done without any object-oriented programming using built-in data types and arrays with loops and conditional execution.

 ## A2Novice

 This program reads in a list of ingredients used by a restaurant and prints out information derived from the list.